giansocial/scraper-sbs-peru/README.md

 # Exchange Rate Scraper - SBS/SUNAT Peru

 Did you know the spread between buying and selling dollars can vary up to 3x between banks in Peru?
+If you exchange USD 10,000 at the wrong bank, you're giving away S/.
+150 to S/.
+300 you could have saved.
+That information is published daily by the SBS, but buried in HTML tables nobody compares.

 I'm Gian Cruz.
-I built this scraper to extract, clean and analyze exchange rates published by Peru's banking regulator (SBS) and tax authority (SUNAT), calculate bank spreads, and detect anomalies in exchange rate margins.
+I started checking the daily quotes published by the SBS and realized that each bank sets its own spread, but there's no place where you can historically compare who charges more.
+SUNAT also publishes its official exchange rate for tax purposes, but in a different format on a different page.
+Two official sources that nobody had cross-referenced.

+What I built is a scraper that automatically extracts bank quotes from the SBS and the official rate from SUNAT, cleans them, normalizes entity names, and calculates each bank's spread over time.
+With that I can rank banks, detect when spreads spike, and compare the banking rate against the official one.

+The result: big banks (BCP, BBVA, Scotiabank) keep stable spreads of S/.
+0.02-0.03, while microfinance entities charge 3 to 5 times more.
+During political instability, all spreads widen simultaneously, and the banking rate diverges from SUNAT's official rate by up to S/.
+0.08.

+If you want to see how the scraper works or have ideas about what else can be extracted from exchange rate data, the code is right here.

 ## Quick start